-To The Moon has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to To The Moon, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in To The Moon which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to To The Moon, and offer accessibility features for Navigation:

-To The Moon has 4 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in To The Moon which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.